 223 Shakespeare in Adaptation.
-Fall (4), Spring (4).

 In this course, Shakespeare's works will be paired with the imitations, spin-offs, adaptations, and parodies they have inspired.
 Questions of the choice and implications of adaptation will be addressed, as well as generic conventions and the relationship of literature, history, and politics.

 Prerequisite: sophomore standing or by permission.

 230 American Jewish Literature.
-Fall (4), Spring (4).

 Introduction to American Jewish literature from the 19th century forward.
 Covers genres including poetry, drama, and film, with strong emphasis on fiction.
 Explores Jewish writing in the U.S. in relation to immigration; the labor movement; the Holocaust and orthodoxy; and Jewishness at the crossroads of race, ethnicity, religion, and culture.
-Offered as needed.

 233 African-American Literature.
-Fall (4), Spring (4).